-Broadcast journalists research, investigate and present news and current affairs for television, radio and the internet.
-Their aim is to present information in a fair, balanced and accurate way through news bulletins, documentaries and other factual programmes.
+Broadcast journalists research, investigate and present news and current affairs content for television, radio and the internet.
+Their aim is to present information in a balanced, accurate and interesting way through news bulletins, documentaries and other factual programmes.

-Broadcast journalists can fill a number of roles within the media including editor, reporter, presenter/news anchor, producer and correspondent.
+Broadcast journalists can occupy a number of roles within the media including:

 Typical work activities

-Although exact duties and responsibilities will vary from role to role and between radio, television and the internet, broadcast journalists will generally be involved in many of the following duties on a daily basis:
+Although exact duties and responsibilities will vary from role to role and between radio, television and the internet, broadcast journalists will generally be involved in many of the following duties:

 generating ideas for stories and features and following leads from news agencies, the police, the public, press conferences and other sources;

 researching, verifying and collating evidence and information to support a story using relevant information sources such as the internet, archives, databases, etc.;